 Make a 60-second teaser video from your live stream recording to post on Instagram.
 Keep it at 60 seconds or less so it shows up on your followers’ feeds.
 To post a longer teaser video, upload it to IGTV — or make two versions and post to both your feed and IGTV!

 4. Convert it to a podcast

 Rip the audio from your Twitch stream recording and edit it into a podcast.
-You’ll need to ensure the audio quality is high and remove any “live” moments like silence, background noises, or volume jumps.
-If you use Restream Studio to go live, we’ll make a split-track recording of your stream, so if you have more than one person on your stream you can edit their tracks separately for a higher-quality podcast.
+You’ll need to ensure the audio quality is good and remove any “live” moments like silence, background noises or volume jumps.
+If you use Restream Studio to go live, you can automatically make a split-track recording of your stream, so if you have more than one person on your stream, you can edit their tracks separately for a higher-quality podcast.